unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 To test with `musl`, enter the following commands from the experiment
 folder:
 ```
-cp script_abi/script_run.sh abi/apps_musl/
+cp script_abi/script_run.sh abi/apps_musl_compat/
-cd abi/apps_musl/
+cd abi/apps_musl_compat/
-./script_run.sh musl-abi
+./script_run.sh musl-compat

+cp script_abi/script_check.sh abi/apps_musl_std/
+cd abi/apps_musl_std/
+./script_check.sh musl-std
 ```

+The first part will compute the size of all unikernels when the compatibility layer is enabled.
+The second part will display a checkmark (V) or a fail (V) when the compatibility is disabled.
+A checkmark means that the application has been successfully built.
+Otherwise, it will display a fail.

-Sizes of all entries will be computed automatically by the script and will be printed on stdout.
-In addition, there are also saved into a CSV file called `musl-abi.csv` and located at `apps_musl/`.
+Info of all entries will be computed automatically by the script and will be printed on stdout.
+In addition, there are also saved into CSV files respectively called `musl-compat.csv` (in the folder `apps_musl_compat/`) and `musl-std.csv` (in the folder `apps_musl_std/`).

 ### Test with newlib

 To test with `newlib`, enter the following commands from the experiment
 folder:
 ```
-cp script_abi/script_run.sh abi/apps_newlib/
+cp script_abi/script_run.sh abi/apps_newlib_compat/
-cd abi/apps_newlib/
+cd abi/apps_newlib_compat/
-./script_run.sh newlib-abi
+./script_run.sh newlib-compat

+cp script_abi/script_check.sh abi/apps_newlib_std/
+cd abi/apps_newlib_std/
+./script_check.sh newlib-std
 ```

+The first part will compute the size of all unikernels when the compatibility layer is enabled.
+The second part will display a checkmark (V) or a fail (V) when the compatibility is disabled.
+A checkmark means that the application has been successfully built.
+Otherwise, it will display a fail.

+Info of all entries will be computed automatically by the script and will be printed on stdout.
+In addition, there are also saved into CSV files respectively called `newlib-compat.csv` (in the folder `apps_newlib_compat/`) and `newlib-std.csv` (in the folder `apps_newlib_std/`).

 Sizes of all entries will be computed automatically by the script and will be printed on stdout.
 In addition, there are also saved into a CSV file called `newlib-abi.csv` and located at `apps_newlib/`.